Pros and Cons Of Green Roof Systems

 While green roofs have been respected in Europe over the past few decades, they have recently become popular in the United States.
-Also known as living roofs, a green roof is intended to grow plants and other vegetation, similar to a rooftop garden.
+Also known as a living roof, a green roof is intended to grow plants and other vegetation, similar to a rooftop garden.

 Less Pollution: Pollution is a serious homeowner issue because it prompts a number of serious health problems in children and adults.
 Green roofs are capable of absorbing pollution that may surround your house.